69 Elegant Backyard Ideas for a Luxe Outdoor Space

 To really bring this lighting design to life, I suggest installing some smart lighting control systems.
 This way, you can easily tweak the brightness and color of the lights right from your smartphone.
 How cool is that?

-Elegant Outdoor Fireplaces For Refined Gatherings
+Refined Outdoor Fireplaces for Gatherings

 I love the feeling of gathering around an outdoor fireplace – it just adds that cozy touch that you can’t get anywhere else.
 It really warms up the space, both literally and figuratively.